Set the root domain as the default domain on SSL hosting

 Redirect your site traffic to the root domain on SSL hosting.

 Note: Using the root domain (e.g., yourdomain.com) as the default domain requires CNAME flattening.
 This process is different from connecting your custom domain using the Quick connect domain option or using the subdomain as the default (e.g. www.yoursite.com, blog.yoursite.com).
 CNAME flattening does not use A records.

 The following DNS providers allow you to point root domains to a CNAME/ANAME /ALIAS record:

 You can also contact your DNS host to find if they offer CNAME flattening.

 Note: If your DNS provider doesn’t offer CNAME flattening, you can point your domain nameservers (NS records) to a third-party DNS provider like Cloudflare so you can manage your DNS records there.
-Learn more about the Cloudflare integration.
+Learn more about connecting Cloudflare domains to Webflow.

 In this lesson, you’ll learn:

 - How to set the default domain

 - How to verify the domain is pointing to Webflow